Rust

 The take instruction finalizes the swap:

-• Move Token A from the vault to the taker, then close the vault.
+• Move Token A from the vault to the taker.

 • Move the agreed amount of Token B from the taker to the maker.